pudeIko/piva/docs/source/dataloaders.rst

 1. A :mod:`piva` dataloader is nothing else than a subclass of :class:`~data_loaders.Dataloader` that takes care of three things:

-    - Reading in an ARPES data file.
+    - Reading an ARPES data file.
     - Extracting all relevant data and metadata from loaded file.
     - Creating :class:`~data_loaders.Dataset` object and filling it with so extracted data.

-   The :class:`~data_loaders.Dataloader` class offers an interface for this functionality.
+   The :class:`~data_loaders.Dataloader` class offers an interface for that.
    In order to write a custom dataloader, let's call it :class:`CustomDataloader` for the sake of the following example, one needs to start by creating a subclass of :class:`~data_loader.Dataloader`::